wiwi936/frint0.github.io/_posts/2019-3-9-Shodan-Shenanigans.md

 Oh, Shodan exists (Yes, I could throw up an Android VM but thats boring), and so my quest to find a pwnable android begins.

 I lazily just go over to shodan and look at the android tag.
 I see a couple of interesting saved searched but one that caught my attention, was **"root shell on android devices"**.
-Looking at this saved search, I find 60ish devices with port 23 open (telnet).
+Looking at this saved search, I found 60ish devices with port 23 open (telnet).

 <img src="{{ site.baseurl }}/images/search-results.png" alt="Search Results">